AlfrescoArchive/alfresco-dbp-deployment/README.md

 *Note:* If your IP address changes you will need to update the ```/etc/hosts``` entry for localhost-k8s.

 ### 3. Deploy the DBP

+The extended install command configures the hostnames, URLs and memory requirements needed to run in Docker for Desktop.
+It also configures the time for initiating the kubernetes probes to test if a serivce is available.

 ```bash
 helm install alfresco-incubator/alfresco-dbp \